Blockchain Explorer

 How Explorers Work Technically

-Block explorers run a full node (or connect to one) and index the blockchain into a database optimized for fast lookup queries.
-The indexed data is then served through a web interface and API.
+Block explorers run a full node (or connect to one) and index the blockchain into a database optimized for fast queries.
 Process:

 1. Node syncs with the blockchain in real time

-2. Each block’s transactions are decoded and stored in a relational/document database
+2. Each block’s transactions are decoded and stored in a relational or document database

-3. Indexes are built for addresses, transaction hashes, block numbers
+3. Indexes are built for addresses, transaction hashes, and block numbers

-4. Web UI and REST API serve queries against this indexed data
+4. A web UI and REST API serve queries against this indexed data

-Because running a full archive node (storing all historical state) for chains like Ethereum requires significant storage (multiple terabytes), most explorers run on specialized infrastructure.
+Running a full archive node for chains like Ethereum requires multiple terabytes of storage, so most explorers run on specialized infrastructure.

 On-Chain Investigation Use Cases